PKBeam/Edda/README.md

 ## Installation

-Edda is only officially supported on Windows 10.
+### Requirements
+- Windows 10
+- a CPU with good single-threaded performance (recommended for low latency audio playback)
+- a high refresh rate monitor (recommended for smooth animations)

 Go to the [Releases](https://github.com/PKBeam/Edda/releases/latest) section and download the appropriate `.zip` package.
 - The `NoRuntime` package requires the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) to be installed.
 - If you do not have this runtime installed, you should download the larger `.zip` file.

-If you're having issues, make sure to check that antivirus settings or lack of administrator privileges aren't interfering with the program.
+If you're having issues, make sure to check the following:
+- antivirus
+- permissions on your install folder

 ## Features
 <details>